 Whether you are going away for a night, a weekend or even a month in Thailand we provide consistent and loving care while you are away.
 This is also an excellent option for multiple-species house-holds.
 No need to send the dog to the kennel, have the neighbour check on the cat, and send the hamster to cousin Vinny!

 We set up a preliminary Zoom meeting with a member of our office team.
 During that call we will gather all of your care instructions (for both your home and pets), as well as go over some emergency planning.
-At the end of the call we will send you the digital version of our service agreement and send you a copy of the care instructions that we gathered during the call.
+At the end of the call we will send you the digital version of our service agreement and a login link to our customer portal that contains all of your care instructions and booking information.
 We will then schedule a time to collect your key and you're ready to rock and roll!

-The price of the overnight is reflective of up to 3 pets in your home.
-If you have more than 3 pets, an additional animal fee will be charged.
+The price of the overnight is reflective for 1 pet in your home.
+If you have more than 1 pets, an additional animal fee will be charged.

 One of our bonded, insured and trained sitters will be responsible for the care of your pets while you are away.
 We aim to maintain your pets’ routine to minimize anxiety while you are away.
 With sitters who have a wide range of experience including behaviour or medical conditions we have the perfect sitter for your home!